 Karl Ulrich, in the early 1990s, attempted to qualify product architecture in his paper on the role of product architectures in manufacturing.
 Ulrich discussed overall product architecture, the taxonomy behind these product architectures, and various attributes of these architectures.
 Ulrich completes his writings with a summation of research opportunities in the 1990s .

 Product architecture, as defined by Ulrich, is the arrangement of functional elements as they are mapped to physical components.
 Ulrich also discusses the interfaces between physical components as aspects of the product architecture .
-Ulrich suggests the use of standardized function description language along the same lines as Stone et al. .
-This would allow for greater reproducibility among designs working within the same product architecture.
+Ulrich suggests using standardized function description language along the same lines as Stone et al. .
+This would allow for greater reproducibility among designs within the same product architecture.
 Standardized nomenclature also reduces errors from having to learn a new product architecture framework that may have eccentricities that are unknown to the new designer.

-As the design process progresses, functional structure will become more clearly defined.
+As the design process progresses, the functional structure will become more clearly defined.
 Ulrich recommends the classical approach to functional element modeling.
 This approach utilizes signals, materials, forces, and energy interactions using the verb-noun relationship common in other design methodologies .

 Ulrich, Karl.
 "The role of product architecture in the manufacturing firm."Research policyÂ 24.3 (1995): 419-440.Â

 Stone, R. B. and Wood, K. L., 2000, "Development of a functional basis for design," Journal of Mechanical Design, Vol. 122, p.
 359. - 370